A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-where $\boldv^{\sigma}$ is the velocity vector of $M_t^{\sigma}$, ${\boldv}^{\sigma}_b$ and $\boldN^{\sigma}_b$ are the velocity vector of $\partial M^{\sigma}_t$ and the unit normal vector of $ \partial M^{\sigma}_t$ on $\partial \Omega$, respectively, and $\theta$ is the contact angle formed by $M_t^{\sigma}$ and $\boldN^{\sigma}_b$.
-Here $\boldH^{\sigma}$ denotes the mean curvature vector.
-The motivation for considering the $\sigma$-parametrized boundary condition \eqref{1.1.2} to formulate is that we are able to study the three boundary conditions: Dirichlet, dynamic, and Neumann boundary conditions by considering the case $\sigma=0$, the case that $\sigma>0$ is finite and the case $\sigma=\infty$, respectively.
-The dynamic boundary condition of various types has been studied from another point of view such as the theory of viscosity solutions or the semilinear elliptic problems (see, for instance, \cite{AG}, \cite{EGG}, \cite{GH}, \cite{ma.is.ka}, or \cite{ma.is.ka.2}).
-Moreover, the motion by mean curvature of the graph or level-set with Dirichlet boundary conditions has been also investigated in \cite{LT} and \cite{SZ}.
+where $\boldv^{\sigma}$ and ${\boldv}^{\sigma}_b$ are the velocity vector of $M_t^{\sigma}$ and $\partial M^{\sigma}_t$, respectively and $\theta$ is the contact angle formed by $M_t^{\sigma}$ and $\boldN^{\sigma}_b$.
+The motivation to investigate the $\sigma$-parametrized boundary condition given in \eqref{1.1.2} derives from the formal observation that one can study the three boundary conditions at the same time: Dirichlet, dynamic, and Neumann boundary conditions by choosing $\sigma$ as 0, a finite and positive number, and $\infty$, respectively.
+The dynamic boundary condition of various types has been studied from another point of view such as the theory of viscosity solutions or the semilinear elliptic problems (see, for instance, \cite{AnGu}, \cite{EGG}, \cite{GiHa}, \cite{FiIsKa01}, \cite{FiIsKa02}, \cite{FiIsKaLa01}, or \cite{FiIsKaLa02}).
+Moreover, the motion by mean curvature of the graph or level-set with Dirichlet boundary conditions has been also investigated in \cite{LT, SZ, Priwitzer}.